Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: ASYNCHRONOUS FRACTIONAL MULTI-AGENT DRL NETWORKS

-R-PPO mainly includes two networks: policy network and value network.
-Policy network is responsible for producing actions based on networks.
-It outputs mean and standard deviation vectors for continuous action and probability distribution for discrete network.
+RNN-PPO mainly includes two networks: a policy network and a value network.
+The policy network is responsible for producing actions.
+It outputs mean and standard deviation vectors for continuous actions and a probability distribution over discrete actions.
 The value network computes the advantage values and estimates the expected return of the current state.
-Similar to R-D3QN network, it has an additional GRU module to memory the state-action pairs from history and other agents to enhance the information contained by the state based on which the value network estimates the state value.
+Similar to the RNN-D3QN network, it has an additional GRU module to memorize the state-action pairs from history and other agents to enhance the information contained by the state based on which the value network estimates the state value.